wgr1984/DevUtilsProcessor/README.md

     }
 }
 ```
-an one version is reach compilation will fail
+and once version is reached, compilation will fail
 ```
 Error:(38, 20) error: Method debug_test is marked to be removed until version: 1.1.0
 ```